Summer Show Schedule

 Kindly sponsored by Covenant Care

 The Humphries Perpetual Challenge Cup will be awarded to the exhibitor with the most points in classes 200-206.
-Holder: Michele Weaver
+Holder: Jackie Crouch

 A Perpetual Challenge Cup given by the late Dr C. Fox will be awarded for the best exhibit in the Floral Art classes, 200 -206.
 Joy Garland